Boys and Noise: Managing a Houseful of Energetic Boys

 Next Segment – Making Competition Helpful, not Hurtful

-Raising Kids to Love Their Siblings – MBFLP 240
+How to Raise Kids Who Love Their Siblings – MBFLP 240

 Is sibling rivalry just something to expect?
 Is it a foregone conclusion that our kids are going to be simmering with jealousy, rivalry, and unkindness toward one another?
 Or is there a way to promote friendship and affection between brothers and sisters?
 We have eight kids, and while they’ve had their moments of conflict, we’ve been blessed to see them grow in genuine love as they’ve matured.
 How can we foster this sort of relationship in the home?